w1ndy/owncloud-redis/README.md

-# owncloud-sociallogin
+# owncloud-redis
-ownCloud docker image packed with the social-login app
+ownCloud docker image extended with the redis PHP module